therealholger/Rpi-Barcode-Duplicator/README.md

 These risks are mitigated in several ways:

-* After the initial installion, there is no reason for the system to connect to the internet.
+* After the initial installation, there is no reason for the system to connect to the internet.
 Killing wifi and not connecting to an ethernet port make remote access impossible.
 * Someone would need physical access to the machine, plus a keyboard and monitor, to use it.
 * These are likely to be deployed in staff areas where only known individuals will have access to them.
 * The raspberry pi is a barebones system.
 No unique or personal data is stored on it.
 All it does is listen to the keyboard and format the barcode for printing.

 It is the user's responsibility to determine local security implications of using this system and to make any adjustements if deemed necessary.